top of page

 F

 Amputees are categorised according to their range of mobility.
-The high the level of mobility, the more dynamic the prosthesis could be.
+The higher the level of mobility, the more dynamic the prosthesis could be.

 K0- Does not have ability to use a prosthetic leg.
 (This can be temporary as increased strength will increase mobility.